mhelvens/graph.js/README.md

 - <code>[VertexNotExistsError](#Graph.VertexNotExistsError)</code> if the `from` and/or `to` vertices do not yet exist in the graph

 **Returns**: <code>Iterator.&lt;Array.&lt;string&gt;&gt;</code> - an object conforming to the [ES6 iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterator_protocol).
-         Each iterated value is an array containing the vertex-keys of the path, in order.
+         Each iterated value is an array containing the vertex-keys describing the path.
 **Example**
 ```JavaScript
 for (var it = graph.paths(), kv; !(kv = it.next()).done;) {